dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/design-test-and-document-restful-apis-using-raml-in-dotnet.md

 Now that you know what RAML is I will jump straight into the first part where I'll be using RAML to design an API:

-## 1. Design an API using RAML
+<h2 id="design-an-api-using-raml">1.
+Design an API using RAML</h2>

-As I mentioned earlier, for the purpose of this demo I would like to build a very rudimental fake parcel delivery API with the following two endpoints:
+As I mentioned earlier, for the purpose of this demo I would like to build a very rudimental fake parcel delivery API with the following endpoint:

 -   ***GET** /status/{parcelId}* will return the status of a parcel
 -   ***PUT** /status/{parcelId}* will update the status of a parcel

 RAML is a [YAML](http://www.yaml.org/) based language and designed for human readability.
-The beauty of this is that you can write RAML in any basic editor without any fancy syntax highlighting and it will still be easy to read and understand.
+The beauty of this is that you can write RAML in any basic editor without fancy syntax highlighting and it will be still easy to read and understand.

 However, there is a really good [Atom](https://atom.io/) plugin called [API Workbench](http://apiworkbench.com/) which I am using to kick start my API: